 About lookup tables

-Lookup tables are used to correlate values in a data table with corresponding values in the lookup table.
-For example, a lookup table containing IP addresses with their geographical addresses may be used to add geographical addresses to a data table during a query.
-Therefore, lookup tables are used to enrich the information in raw data tables.
+Lookup tables are used to enrich the information in raw data tables by correlating values in the data table with corresponding values in the lookup table.
+For example, a lookup table containing IP addresses with their geographical addresses may be used to add geographical addresses to a data table containing IP addresses during a query.

-- Lookup values are added to the virtual data table at query time.
+- Lookup values are added to the virtual data table at query time, as new columns.
 The original data tables are never modified.

 - A key value must be selected.
-This is the column in the data table that has values that correspond to values in the lookup table.
+This is the column in the lookup table that has values that correspond to values in the data table.
+In our example, the key column will be the column containing the IP addresses, which exists both in the lookup table and original data table.

-- Once uploaded to Devo, a lookup table can be edited to add, change or delete information.
+- Lookup tables can be edited to add, change or delete information.

 Here are some common use cases that demonstrate how lookup tables can be used.